apache/kafka/README.md

  * svn co http://svn.apache.org/repos/asf/incubator/kafka/trunk kafka
  * git clone git://git.apache.org/kafka.git

-To build:
+To build for all supported versions of Scala:

+1. ./sbt +package

+To build for a particular version of Scala (either 2.8.0 or 2.9.1):

-1. ./sbt
+1. ./sbt "++ 2.8.0 package" *or* ./sbt "++ 2.9.1 package"
-2. update - This downloads all the dependencies for all sub projects
-3. package - This will compile all sub projects and creates all the jars

-Here are some useful sbt commands, to be executed at the sbt command prompt (./sbt) -
+Here are some useful sbt commands, to be executed at the sbt command prompt (./sbt).
+Prefixing with "++<version> " runs the command for a specific Scala version, prefixing with "+" will perform the action for all versions of Scala, and no prefix runs the command for the default (2.8.0) version of Scala. -

-actions : Lists all the sbt commands and their descriptions
+tasks : Lists all the sbt commands and their descriptions

 clean : Deletes all generated files (the target directory).

-clean-cache : Deletes the cache of artifacts downloaded for automatically managed dependencies.

-clean-lib : Deletes the managed library directory.

 compile : Compile all the sub projects, but not create the jars